Zhangfeyy/Fei.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Communication Science, University of Vienna, 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Network and New Media, Sichuan University, 2023

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Spring 2024: CHRO Assistent Intern
-  * Github University
+  * Volkswagen China
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users